 Startup is a simple process once your set points are in memory.
-Simply check your supply of chemicals, turn on the controller, calibrate the electrode if necessary and it will start controlling.
+Simply check your supply of chemicals, turn on the controller, calibrate it if necessary and it will start controlling.

-4.6 Shutdown
+4.6 Shut Down

-To shut the WPH controller down, simply turn off the power switch.
+To shut the WPH controller down, simply turn off the power.
 Programming remains in memory.